PowerpediaInterns/mediawiki-bots/pywikibot/scripts/userscripts/feed_external_links/README.md

 -config-page-title:x    Page title of the config file on the wiki.
 Used with
                         `-config-type:wiki` argument.

+-history-path:x         File path of the history file.

+-max-add:n              How many times a unique link is added to a page.
+                        An argument for `-history-path` must be specified.

 -group:n                How many pages to preload at once.

 -proxy:x                Specify the same proxy as both HTTP and HTTPS for